ISUgenomics/elk_genomics/Methods.md

 After polishing, another round of small contig elimination was performed by merging repeatmasker coordinates and coordinates from BLAST+ 2.9 (score >300) to the pseudomolecules with Bedtools 2.25.0.
 If 90% of query length was repetitive and contained within the pseudomolecules, it was eliminated, leaving 151 contigs, 35 pseudomolecules, and the mitochondrial contig.

 ### Mitochondria
 BLAST+ 2.9 was used to identify the mitochondrial genome in the assembly, by querying the mitochondrial scaffold of the Cervus elaphus GCA_002197005.1.
 Scaffold HiC_scaffold_58 was identified as the Mitochondrial genome.
 Due to the long read technology, this scaffold was a rolling assembly that contained 3 copies of the MT genome attached end to end.
 The scaffold was manually corrected with Samtools 1.9 and renamed to XXX.
+The mitochondrial genome was annotated for genes using Mitos2 webserver using RefSeq 89 Metazoa, genetic code of 2, and default settings.